 The Enterprise Acquisition Division and Small Business Acquisition Division manage the enterprise and small business set-aside GWACs, respectively.
 Their programming includes:

-- Educating contract holders on proper use of contracts and contract compliance
+- Educating contract holders on proper use of contracts and contract compliance; and

 The Enterprise Acquisition Division manages the enterprise (non-set-aside) GWACs, including Alliant — GSA’s premier enterprise GWAC.

 A Governmentwide Acquisition Contract (GWAC) is a task-order or delivery-order contract for information technology established by one agency for governmentwide use.
-Each GWAC is operated by an executive agent designated by the Office of Management and Budget pursuant to the Clinger-Cohen Act of 1996.
+Each GWAC is operated by an executive agent designated by the Office of Management and Budget according to the Clinger-Cohen Act of 1996 (PDF, 667KB).
 GWACs are not subject to the Economy Act.